 This delicious North Indian dessert is usually given to new mothers, as an aid to lactation.
 The ingredients in it are believed to increase milk supply.
 Health benefits aside, Panjiri is a delicious dessert.
 If you are not making Panjiri for a new mother, you can leave out the optional ingredients in the list.

 - 1/4 cup gond / gaund (edible gum crystals)

 - 1 cup unsalted almonds (dry roasted and ground to a coarse powder)

 Heat the ghee in a deep pan or wok, on a medium heat.

 Add the gond crystals and fry, stirring constantly to prevent burning.
 The crystals will puff up.
-Remove with a slotted spoon and keep aside on paper towel.
+Remove with a slotted spoon and keep aside on a paper towel.

 In the same ghee, fry the makhana till pale golden in color.
-Remove with a slotted spoon and keep aside on paper towel.
+Remove with a slotted spoon and keep aside on a paper towel.

 Grind the gond and makhana (separately) to coarse powders, in a clean, dry coffee grinder.